 The first hour of any trading session tends to be the most active, as traders react to overnight news and data numbers and stake out advantageous positions.

-For example, an investor may have watched CNBC or Fox Business the previous night, and is now reacting to a story, interview, or prediction made on a show the night before.
+For example, an investor may have watched financial or business news the previous night, and is now reacting to a story, interview, or prediction.

 Some traders refer to this scenario as “stupid money” trading, as conventional wisdom holds that one news event or one interview with a Fortune 500 CEO shouldn’t sway an investor from a strategy-guided long-term investment position.
 The fact is, by the time the average investor reacts to overnight data, it’s likely the chance for profit is already gone.